andychiem19/ethusd-algo/README.md

 > This project is a work-in-progress!

 ### Hardware-Accelerated Ethereum Trading System
 The goal of this project is to port live data from a public crypto exchange's API (OKX) onto an FPGA using Python and UART, execute a highly efficient trading algorithm on hardware using SystemVerilog, and then return technical/trading analysis insights to the user on the software side.
-The ultimate goal is to use machine learning and hardware acceleration to create a profitable high-frequency trading algorithm for Ethereum.
+The ultimate goal is to use machine learning and hardware acceleration to create a profitable high-frequency trading system for Ethereum.

 **Tools Used**